 Root canal therapy is generally recommended when the cavity reaches the innermost parts of your tooth.
 When the decay or infection reaches the pulp layer of your teeth, a root canal treatment becomes inevitable.

-Step-by-Step Root Canal Treatment Procedure: What Happens During a Root Canal?
+Root Canal Procedure Step By Step: What Happens During a Root Canal?

-If you want to learn what happens during a root canal therapy, then you can learn more about this comfortable and quick dental procedure here.
+If you want to learn what happens during a root canal therapy, then you can learn more about this comfortable and quick dental procedure step by step here.
 According to the American Association of Endodontists, any effective root canal treatment should follow the steps outlined below: